Remote voice over recording: the solutions

 Ready for teleportation?
 Solutions, Scotty!

-I regularly record sessions from my own studio, with (for example) the client in Los Angeles, the producer in Amsterdam, the creative team in London, the art director in Paris.
-But how does it work?
+So how does remote voice-over recording work?
+As a French voice actorI regularly record from my own computer. voice over recording studioWith (for example) the client in Los Angeles, the producer in Amsterdam, the creative team in London and the art director in Paris.
+There are different options available.

 Sometimes we record locally (in our own private studio) and send the takes at the end of the session, with monitoring via Zoom/Teams/Meet - I'll come back to this later in the article.
 But it often happens that, in order to save time, the receiving studio wishes to record the takes in real time, so that the voice over can be synchronised directly with the film in front of the producer/client, who can then judge the result instantly.